jdores/warp-vips-zlist/README.md

  This worker will update the gateway list with WARP virtual IPs.
-It works in combination with the warp-vips workers and okta-group-users worker.
+It works in combination with the warp-vips worker and okta-group-users worker.

  The worker can be triggered on demand when querying the worker hostname AND according to a cron schedule